Prepare for mass action to keep abortion legal!

 The Supreme Court is poised to overturn federal constitutional protections of abortion rights.
 A ruling on a case which would overturn Roe v.
 Wade is expected this month.
-The court usually releases announcements and decisions on Tuesdays and Thursdays.
+The court usually releases announcements and decisions on Mondays and Wednesdays.

 We call on all progressive people to make serious preparations now for mass protests in response to the ruling once it is announced.